hometownjlu/nomogram/README.md

 # Codebook
 A codebook is a technical description of the data that was collected for a particular purpose.
 It describes how the data are arranged in the computer file or files, what the various numbers and letters mean, and any special instructions on how to use the data properly.

-* Predictors under consideration:
+* Predictors under consideration: 2019, 2018
 1. `all_data$white_non_white` - Dichotomoized from ethnicity fields in ERAS data, 2 level categorical
-2. `all_data$Age` - Age at the time of the match, numerical variable
+2. `all_data$Age` - Age at the time of the match, numerical variable based on Date of Birth POSIXct
 3. `all_data$Year` - Year of participation in the match, 4 level categorical
 4. `all_data$Gender` - Male or Female, 2 level categorical
 5. `all_data$Couples_Match` - PArticipating in the couples match?
 2 level categorical
 6. `all_data$US_or_Canadian_Applicant` - Are they a US Senior or an IMG, 2 level categorical
 7. `all_data$Medical_Education_Interrupted` - Taking breaks, 2 level categorical
-8. `all_data$Alpha_Omega_Alpha` - Membership in AOA, 3 level categorical
+8. `all_data$Alpha_Omega_Alpha` - Membership in AOA, 2 level categorical
 9. `all_data$Military_Service_Obligation`
-10. `all_data$USMLE_Step_1_Score` - I did not use Step 2 score because most students will not have those numbers at the time they apply, numerical variable
+10. `all_data$USMLE_Step_1_Score` - I did not use Step 2 score because most students will not have those numbers at the time they apply, numerical variable.
+Step 1 is going to pass/fail.
 11. `all_data$Count_of_Poster_Presentation` - numerical variable
 12. `all_data$Count_of_Oral_Presentation` - numerical variable
 13. `all_data$Count_of_Articles_Abstracts` - numerical variable